MatthiasLubbertsen/blinky/README.md

 ## What's this?

 Blinky is a fun little web-based screensaver that puts a pair of adorable eyes on any display.
-Hook it up to a phone running face detection, and watch as Blinky reacts to people walking by!
+It works by connecting two web pages via WebSocket: one page shows Blinky's eyes on your main display, while another page runs on your phone to detect faces using its camera.
+When someone walks by, the phone detects their face and instantly tells Blinky to react through the WebSocket connection!
 Perfect for:

 - Your work desk setup
 - Shop windows